garbit/bugsnag-cakephp-2.x/README.md

 ## Getting Started
 1. Register with [Bugsnag](https://bugsnag.com) and grab yourself an API key
 2. Install the [Bugsnag library](https://docs.bugsnag.com/platforms/php/other) using composer
-3. Setup your project with the BugsnagErrorHandler.php class and define new error handlers in
+3. Setup your project with the Bugsnag credentials and import statements in `bootstrap.php`, add the `BugsnagErrorHandler.php` class under `app/vendors`, and define new error handlers in and `core.php`

 ## Install the Bugsnag Library
 Install the Bugsnag library via Composer ([see official docs](https://docs.bugsnag.com/platforms/php/other/))